This page describes the Ranking section in Kiuwan Governance.

-Click on the column names to select the ranking criteria.
+Click the column names to select the ranking criteria.

 The Ranking can be sorted in ascending or descending order.
 Click on the selected column to switch between ascending/descending.

-Click on the arrow on the left of the application to show complete information on that application.
+Click the arrow on the left of the application to show complete information on that application.